Defining your fresh produce traceability requirements

-Ensuring that the traceability chain has no gaps in it is important to reduce the risk exposure of your business.
+Ensuring that the fresh produce traceability chain has no gaps in it is important to reduce the risk exposure of your business.
 If there is a breach in the traceability chain, then the whole traceability enforcement system has failed and becomes a pointless expense.
 FarmSoft ensures 100% accuracy of traceability throughout the entire life-cycle of fresh produce, from pre-planting, to post sales traceability guideline adherence.
 FarmSoft ensures your business is not unnecessarily exposed, while minimizing compliance costs.
+Produce traceability makes it possible to track produce from its point of origin to a retail location where it is purchased by consumers.

 FarmSoft Packhouse Management software provides a strong platform for accurate recording of fresh produce traceability records, via a variety of easy and logical methods.
 Risk exposure to the pack shed is greatly reduced by having resolution traceability guideline compliance, which in turn reduces financial exposure to the packhouse should a recall become necessary.
 Accurate fresh produce traceability reduces the quantity of fruit/vegetables in a recall, and therefore reduces the businesses financial exposure.
 High traceability helps to open new markets for fresh produce, and improves customer confidence in product quality.